mozerpol/NotesFromLearning/README.md

 - Logical Operations: AND, OR, XOR, NOR, NOT, etc.

 List other capabilities that your machine has:
+- Unconditional jumps
-- Unconditional jumps•Conditional Jumps (and what conditions?)
+- Conditional Jumps (and what conditions?)
-- Stack operations (Push, pop)
+- Stack operations (push, pop)
 ##### 2. Design the datapath
 We need to determine what ALU architecture that our processor will use:
 - Accumulator